-Whether it’s to take a break from studies, to spend some time volunteering, to gain real-world work experience or to travel the world before diving into the throws of university life – taking a gap year for whatever reason has the potential to be tremendously beneficial to your personal growth and to better prepare you for life at university.
+Whether it’s to take a break from studies, spend some time volunteering, gain real-world work experience or travel the world before diving into the throws of university life – taking a gap year for whatever reason has the potential to be tremendously beneficial to your personal growth and to better prepare you for life at university.

 Alas, there are pros and cons to consider with everything, and gap years are certainly no exception.
-To shine some light on the matter, we’re detailing some of the most important positives and negatives that come with taking a gap year, to help you make a more informed decision on whether taking time away from your studies is really the right choice for you.
+To shine some light on the matter, we’re detailing some of the most important positives and negatives that come with taking a gap year, to help you make a more informed decision on whether taking time away from your studies is the right choice for you.

 After weighing up these pros and cons, in the light of Covid 19 you might decide a gap year in the UK may be the answer to your plans.
 Read on to discover useful gap year ideas and direct resources you can use to inspire your year’s adventure in the UK or further afield and seek further advice.